inferno-framework/inferno-framework.github.io/docs/concepts.md

 ## Inferno Template

 A template for writing Inferno Test Kits.
+See [Template Layout](http://localhost:4000/docs/getting-started/repo-layout-and-organization) for more information.

 ## Inferno Test Suite